Automorphic Lie Algebras and Cohomology of Root Systems: Introduction: Automorphic Lie Algebras and their models

-\AL{\mf{P}} \CC{\mb{C}} \II{\mb{I}} \ii{\mb{i}} The purpose of this paper is to set up a cohomology theory for root systems \(\roots\).
-The motivation comes from the theory of Automorphic Lie Algebras (ALiAs) \cite{Lombardo,lm_cmp05,knibbeler2014}, where one can compute a Cartan-Weyl basis \cite{MR2718933,KLS15} and finds that the structure constants are monomials in the two variables \(\mb{I}\) and \(\mb{J}\), the zero-homogeneous invariant functions (under the action of a polyhedral group on the Riemann sphere), with the relation \(0=1+\mb{I}+\mb{J}\).
-An immediate question is whether one can find a model for such a Lie algebra by taking the Weyl-Chevalley normal form of a classical Lie algebra over \(\mb{C}\) and multiply the weight vectors by monomials in \(\mb{I}\) and \(\mb{J}\), as in Definition \ref{def:oneform}.
-Such a model can help us to solve the isomorphism question: consider different models of ALiAs and show that they are equivalent under the action of \(\Aut(\roots)\), automorphisms of the root system.
-This model can be seen as a 1-form on the root system, in such a way that the coboundary operator \(\mathsf{d}^1\) of this 1-form determines the structure constants of the ALiA.
+The model can be seen as a 1-form on the root system, in such a way that the coboundary operator \(\mathsf{d}^1\) of this 1-form determines the structure constants of the ALiA.
 A natural question is whether every ALiA admits such a model: if the second cohomology is zero, this is indeed the case.
-The proof that the second cohomology is zero for root systems of simple Lie algebras is the main result of this paper.
+The proof that the second cohomology is zero for root systems of simple Lie algebras is a key-result of this paper.
 Since it is entirely constructive, the proof also provides an integration procedure, allowing one to find a model from the given ALiA.

 The construction of a Lie algebra with parameters can also be done without reference to ALiAs, by changing the field to monomials with complex coefficients, that is to say, to each weight vector \(e_\alpha\) one assigns a monomial.
 This description is worked out in this section and may serve as an example for the reader when we move on to the abstract theory in the subsequent sections.